A blog about proper dental hygiene for young children.

 - It usually flows through one’s bloodstream.

-- It bonds with teeth structure and forms a protective layer on the outer surface of teeth called as enamel.
+- It bonds with teeth structure and forms a protective layer on the outer surface of teeth called enamel.

 - Every tooth structure is properly cleaned and with the help of cotton, sealant is applied.